-Data shows a slight increase in number of ER visits by LTC clients from previous time frame.
-While 2 of the communities have rates below the FH target (Agassiz-Harrison and South Surrey/White Rock), the other communities are working to reduce the unscheduled ED visits to the ER by LTC clients (see below).
+Data shows an increase in number of ER visits by LTC clients from previous time frame.
+While South Surrey/White Rock community is performing below the FH target, the other communities are working to reduce the unscheduled ED visits to the ER by LTC clients (see below).

-The province-wide Long-Term Care Initiative delivered by the Divisions of Family Practice aims to decrease unscheduled visits to the ER from long-term care homes.
-When possible, FH Long-Term Care Services collaborates with each Division to develop and implement quality improvement projects to reduce such visits.
+The province-wide Long-Term Care Initiative delivered led by the Divisions of Family Practice was created to improve care and centers around five best practice expectations for LTC physicians.
+Best practice expectations include 24/7 availability and on-site attendance when required, proactive visits to residents and meaningful medication reviews which support a reduction in avoidable transfers from LTC to acute care/emergency departments.
+When possible, FH Long-Term Care Services collaborates with Divisions to develop and implement quality improvement projects to reduce such visits.
+There are many Quality improvement initiatives occurring one of which is targeting goals of care conversations, avoiding ER and communication between ER and LTC.